cormac87/DDPG-Reinforcement-Learning/README.md

 Also I learned how exactly to implement the DDPG and PPO algorithms from reading their technical papers

-Developed the training Algorithm and Model's using PyTorch and Python
+Developed the training Algorithm and Models using PyTorch and Python

-Trained the model using Google Colab cloud GPU's
+Trained the model using Google Colab cloud GPUs

 My custom training algorithm also solved Pendulum, Mountain Car and Cartpole